gate42qc/seminars/GUIDE_TO_QC_AND_QI.md

 ### RESEARCH TOPICS WITH REFERENCES

 ##### _READING SCIENTIFIC ARTICLES_
-Before diving deep into research and read scientific papers, we suggest the reader to follow this guideline:
+Before diving deep into research and read scientific papers, we suggest the reader to follow this guideline (adapted from "Quantum Computing for Computer Scientists" manual cited in [MANUALS](#MANUALS)):

 Do not be deterred if an article seems impenetrable.
 Keep in mind that professors and professionals also struggle to understand these articles, and take comfort in this epigram usually attributed to the great physicist Richard Feynman: